dirt19/dirt19.github.io/_posts/2023-09-08-whether-to-work-remotely.md

 In addition, an employee just becomes a productivity unit - a number, after just a couple levels of management.
 This is understandable though, because the CEO cannot micromanage everyone.
 The manager does not care whether the team uses an elastic load balancer or application load balancer or whether that choice is dictated by years of tech debt.
 All the manager cares about is getting keeping the application up and running so the team can be allocated to the next project.
 However, to misuse people as though they were mere things in pursuit of gain, or to value them solely for their productive powers - that is truly shameful and inhuman.

 Some corporations hired significantly during the 2020 Pandemic Layoffs just to hold talent - productivity units.
 When the company encounters economic stressors, it still needs to pay shareholders.
-The most immediate affect on the balance books to manage operational expenses, so some employees must be released from service (e.g. Alphabet, Meta, Twitter, Netflix).
+The most immediate affect on the balance books is to manage operational expenses.
+Employees have a large impact on operational expenses, so some employees must be released from service (e.g. Alphabet, Meta, Twitter, Netflix).

 ## On the Location of the Work
 A dedicated space vs. Where you always are